 The effect of these rules is to allow for infringement and validity proceedings to be bifurcated, since most infringement proceedings will be brought before a Local or Regional Division, but freestanding revocation actions must be brought before the Central Division.
 Given the differing compositions of the various Divisions, and the potential for different Divisions to adopt their own approaches to interpreting UPC procedure and rules, it is possible that there may be disparity between decisions from different Divisions.
-However, it is hoped that any such disparities would be mitigated by the single Court of Appeal, which will hear appeals of fact and law across all Divisions, and should therefore harmonise decisions across the UPC, even if this will take some time to play out.
+However, it is hoped that any such disparities would be mitigated by the multi-national composition of first instance panels, as well as by the single Court of Appeal, which will hear appeals of fact and law across all Divisions, and should therefore harmonise decisions across the UPC, even if this will take some time to play out.